luyadev/luya/docs/guide/install-cloud-docker.md

 This chart illustrates what is required to make your Webserver stateless:

 1. a Database
-2. Caching Server (f.e.
-Memcached)
+2. Caching Server (e.g. Memcached)
-3. S3 compataible Storage (For file uploads, assets, etc.) working as a CDN
+3. S3 compataible Storage (for file uploads, assets, etc.) working as a CDN

 > There different solutions you can use, for example its not required to have a shared caching system, but its strongly required as a single request can warm a cache state for all webservers!

 ## Dockerize your Application

 First you need to Dockerize your LUYA application.
-There are maybe multiple docker images available, but for **production** we currently recommend to use https://gitlab.com/zephir.ch/foss/luya-docker.
+There are maybe multiple Docker images available, but for **production** we currently recommend to use https://gitlab.com/zephir.ch/foss/luya-docker.
 Create a `Dockerfile` which could look like this:

 ```
 FROM registry.gitlab.com/zephir.ch/foss/luya-docker:1